SanthoshKumarRaju/Amazon-Rekognition-/README.md

-# Amazon-Rekognition-
+# Amazon-Rekognition
-Face recognition project
+Detail infornmation about project to create the face rekognition application on top of ec2.